TFL Bylaws

 Officers

-B. Terms of elected officer: Once elected, the Commissioner can maintain his/her position for as many years as he/she desires, unless challenged by another owner.
-Once challenged, an election shall be scheduled no later than June 30.
-The person earning at least 51 percent of the votes in the election shall be Commissioner.
+B. Terms of elected officer: Once elected, the commissioner can maintain his/her position for as many years as he/she desires, unless challenged by another owner.
+Once challenged, an election shall be scheduled no later than July 30.
+The person earning at least 51 percent of the votes in the election shall be commissioner.

 Duties